ocsf/ocsf-schema/README.md

 ## Extending the Schema
 The Splunk Event Schema can be extended by adding new attributes, objects, and event classes.

 To extend the schema create a new directory in the `schema/extensions` directory.
-The directory structure is the same as the top level schema directory and it may contain the following files and subdirectories.
+The directory structure is the same as the top level schema directory, and it may contain the following files and subdirectories.

 | Name              | Description                                                  |
 | ----------------- | ------------------------------------------------------------ |